MDAnalysis/mdanalysis/doc/sphinx/source/documentation_pages/selections.rst

         consists of two numbers separated by a colon (inclusive) such as ``resid 1:5``.
 A residue number ("resid") is taken directly from the topology.
+    resnum *resnum-number-range*
+        resnum is the canonical residue number; typically it is set to the residue id in the original PDB structure.
     resname *residue-name*
         select by residue name, e.g. ``resname LYS`` name *atom-name*